 Under the Every Student Succeeds Act (ESSA), Georgia intends to continue the flexibility granted under its Elementary and Secondary Education Act (ESEA) waiver in June 2015, for the content area of science.
-Because many LEAs offer the advanced high school Physical Science course at the middle school level in lieu of grade 8 science, Georgia will seek a waiver to continue to assess middle school students with the corresponding advanced, high school-level End of Course assessment (EOC) for Physical Science rather than the grade 8 science End of Grade assessment (EOG).
+Because many districts offer the advanced high school Physical Science course at the middle school level in lieu of grade 8 science, Georgia will seek a waiver to continue to assess middle school students with the corresponding advanced, high school-level End of Course assessment (EOC) for Physical Science rather than the grade 8 science End of Grade assessment (EOG).
 As a result, students are assessed with a measure aligned to the instruction they received.
 The results of the EOC assessments taken by middle school students will be utilized in the CCRPI Content Mastery calculations for middle schools.

-important to note that Physical Science is not required of all students; per State Board of Education Rule 160-4-2-.48 students may take either Physical Science or Physics (which is not assessed with an EOC assessment).
+Georgia's EOC program assesses two high school science courses - Physical Science and Biology.
+It is important to note that Physical Science is not required of all students; per State Board of Education Rule 160-4-2-.48 students may take either Physical Science or Physics (which is not assessed with an EOC assessment).
 All high school students are required, by State Board Rule, to take Biology, which is also assessed with an EOC measure per State Board of Education Rule 160-4-2-.48.
 Therefore, middle school students who are enrolled in the high school Physical Science course and tested while in middle school will later take Biology when they enroll in high school and will, as a requirement for the Biology course, take the Biology EOC.
 In other words, middle school students who complete Physical Science in middle school will take the associated EOC at that time.
 They will then take Biology when enrolled in high school and take the associated EOC at that time.
 The results of the EOC assessments taken by high school students will be utilized in CCRPI Content Mastery calculations for high schools.